THE

 in the Province of the

 Preamble.
-Whereas it is expedient to consolidate the
+Whereas it is expedient to consolidate the law for the rescue,

-law for the rescue, protective custody, care and rehabilitation of destitute
+protective custody, care and rehabilitation of destitute and neglected children

-It is hereby enacted as
+is hereby enacted as follows:-

 Part